 Lasagna is one of my favorite foods.
 I prefer using a combination of noodles and vegetables to create the lasagna’s structure.
-This makes for a wonderful vegetarian lasagna (also a great way to sneak veggies to kids), but you can also dress it up with a bit of sausage if that suits your mood.
+This makes for a wonderful vegetarian lasagna if you skip the meat (also a great way to sneak veggies to the kids), but you can also dress it up with a bit of sausage if that suits your mood.

 Over time I’ve slowly morphed my lasagna making process into an abbreviated version that I feel gives the same end result.
 I use 60% fewer pans and the lasagna is made 75% more quickly.

 1. Don’t precook the pasta — no need to cook them and dirty another pan.
 Using a slightly thinned sauce along with fresh vegetables will provide enough liquid for the pasta to cook while baked.

 2. Cut back on carbs and replace a few pasta layers with thin slices of sturdy vegetables like zucchini and eggplant.
 Slice vegetables thinly so they are able to cook during the lasagna baking time.